MicrosoftDocs/power-automate-docs/articles/dataverse/data-retention-flow.md

 Create a cloud flow to view read-only rows in long term data retention in Microsoft Dataverse.
 For more information about long term data retention in Dataverse, go to [Dataverse long term data retention overview (preview)](/power-apps/maker/data-platform/data-retention-overview).

 The cloud flow described here creates and sends an email that includes an Excel file containing the retained data.
 If there are retained attachments associated with rows from Dataverse, they are also included as links in the Excel file.
+For more about the privileges required to run this flow, go to [View long term retained data in Microsoft Dataverse](/power-apps/maker/data-platform/data-retention-view)

 > [!IMPORTANT]
 > Long term retained data is a preview feature in Microsoft Dataverse.